kasu207/tth-techdegree-project1/Readme.md

 This is the first Project for my techdegree
-username: kasu0270

 Project 1 : A Random Quote Generator

 I've built the project regarding to the instructions from: https://teamtreehouse.com/projects/a-random-quote-generator

+Also I am going for the exceed expectations.

-It displays random quotes on the page by clicking on the button.
+* It displays random quotes on the page by clicking on the button and changes the background color
+* It displays a random quote every 7 seconds